dimagi/commcare-hq/docs/api.rst

 | Additional notes:
 | It is simple to add more fields if there arises a significant use case.
-| Potential future plans: Support filtering in addition to querying.
+| Potential future plans:
+    Support filtering in addition to querying.
+    Support different types of querying.
     Add an order_by option